 ‘Ready for independence’

 Pupils will develop their practical skills by completing activities set to a topic or theme over the term.
-Pupils will recap basic skills for example chopping, peeling, stirring.
+Pupils will recap basic skills for example chopping, peeling, and stirring.

 Pupils will have been given the opportunity to learn how to create simple dishes they could cook at home.

-Pupils will learn about growing food items on the farm and will use these in the food lessons they will discuss food topics like food miles, soil to plate.
+Pupils will learn about growing food items on the farm and will use these in the food lessons they will discuss food topics like food miles, and soil to plate.

 Key Stage 4